SuLab/DrugMechDB/README.md

 # Indication Mechanism of Action Database
 A database of paths that represent the mechanism of action from a drug to a disease in an indication.
+A preliminary relase of DrugMechDB was published here:

 > [**Database of mechanism of action paths for selected drug-disease indications**](https://zenodo.org/record/3708278)
 <br><Small>Mayers, Michael; Steinecke, Dylan; Su, Andrew I.<small><br>

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3708278.svg)](https://doi.org/10.5281/zenodo.3708278)

+A web interface to DrugMechDB can be found at https://sulab.github.io/DrugMechDB/.

 ## Purpose